A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Preliminaries

 \ul{One source semi-structured and the other unstructured}. \textit{Entity resolution}~\citep{bhattacharya2006entity} and \textit{entity linking}~\citep{kulkarni2009collective} aim to match entity mentions from natural sentences, which are unstructured, to the corresponding entities in a KG, which is semi-structured.
 A KG is semi-structured because it consists of a graph (structured), and attributes and predicates, which are in the form of natural language or other un-predefined types (unstructured).
 Solutions for these problems mostly find database records that have similar contents to named entities recognized from natural sentences.

 In comparison, EA on KGs aligns entities from two different KGs, both of which are semi-structured.

-\smallvspace \textbf{Traditional Techniques for EA.} Among traditional techniques for EA on KGs, some have focused on improving the effectiveness of the matching of entities via different entity similarity measures.
+\smallvspace \textbf{Traditional Techniques for EA}.
+Among traditional techniques for EA on KGs, some have focused on improving the \textit{effectiveness} of the matching of entities via different entity similarity measures.
 For example, RDF-AI~\citep{scharffe2009rdf} uses fuzzy string matching based on sequence alignment, word relation, and taxonomic similarity.
 SILK~\citep{volz2009discovering} provides the Link Specification Language, which allows users to specify the similarity measures for comparing certain attributes.
 LD-Mapper~\citep{raimond2008automatic} combines string similarity and entity nearest neighbors.
-RuleMiner~\citep{niu2012effective} uses bootstrapping to learn entity matching rules.
 PARIS \citep{suchanek2011paris} includes schema matching (e.g., classes and sub-classes of entities) to compute the entity similarity.

-Some other traditional EA techniques focus on the efficiency of entity matching, e.g., LIMES~\citep{ngomo2011limes} uses clustering to reduce the amount of similarity computation and HolisticEM \citep{pershina2015holistic} uses bag of words and MapReduce techniques to construct entity matching pairs.
+Some other traditional EA techniques focus on the \textit{efficiency} of entity matching, e.g., LIMES~\citep{ngomo2011limes} uses clustering to reduce the amount of similarity computation.

 Traditional EA techniques, as exemplified above, usually use data mining or database approaches, typically heuristics, to identify similar entities.
 It is difficult for them to achieve high accuracy and to generalize. \eat{ Earlier solutions to this task use string similarity to compute to find the alignment between entities.
 For example, LIMES~\citep{ngomo2011limes} uses the \emph{triangle inequality theorem} to compute the similarity of entities based on their properties (i.e., attributes of the entities, such as \texttt{name}, \texttt{birth date}, \texttt{address}, etc.).
 To efficiently compute the entity pair similarity, it first clusters the entities based on certain properties.
 Then the actual similarity score is computed between entities in the cluster.
 This way, LIMES avoids the similarity computation of every entity pair, which helps to speed up the alignment process.
 Another EA framework is RDF-AI~\citep{scharffe2009rdf}.
 It consists of five components, including pre-processing, matching, fusion, interlink, and post-processing modules.
 The main component for the alignment is the matching module, which uses fuzzy string matching based on sequence alignment~\citep{rivas1999dynamic}, word relation~\citep{fellbaum1998wordnet}, and taxonomic similarity.
 SILK~\citep{volz2009discovering} is a general framework for matching entities of $\mathcal{G}_1$ and $\mathcal{G}_2$.
 It provides \emph{Link Specification Language}, which users can use to mix and match the properties to be compared and the string matching algorithm to be used.
 For example, users can use date similarity to compare \texttt{birth date}s and use string similarity to compare \texttt{name}s.